Rafsanhassan/Multilingual-RAG-System-/README.md

 ### ✅ What method or library did you use to extract the text, and why?
 Did you face any formatting challenges with the PDF content?

-We used **PyMuPDF** due to its speed and decent layout preservation.
+I used **PyMuPDF** due to its speed and decent layout preservation.
 Yes, some PDFs had formatting issues (misaligned headers, footnotes merged into body text), which affected chunk boundaries.

 ---